 The Crail-Johnson Foundation’s (the Foundation) funding supports organizations providing services and programs primarily in Los Angeles and gives priority to the following target communities: San Pedro, Carson, Harbor City, Wilmington, Long Beach, Compton, Watts, and South Los Angeles.
 (There are some exceptions made, primarily based on program area; for example, the Foundation will consider other communities in Los Angeles for programs and services provided to homeless youth.)

 The Foundation supports programs as a means to address the long-term well-being of children, youth and community.
 It is through the support of Education, Human Services and Health that the Foundation hopes to assist in providing children, youth and their families with the tools necessary to build a life of quality.
 Support is exclusively focused on programs that address the needs of economically, socially and physically disadvantaged children.
 The Foundation supports both proven approaches and innovative programs aimed at systemic change and provides support for new, continuing, or expanding programs.
 Programs and services may be school-based, school-linked, or other community-based places.
 Funding priority is currently given to initiating, continuing or expanding programs in the following areas:

-Early Childhood Development: Programs that address the health, academic and social needs of children preparing to enter kindergarten.
+Early Care & Education (Early Childhood): Programs that address the health, academic and social/emotional needs of children preparing to enter kindergarten.

 Literacy Programs: Programs that focus on bringing children to grade level in reading and literature.

 Arts Education: Programs that provide high quality arts education that engage children and youth in a variety of art forms that may include, but are not limited to, music, theater, dance, and film.